KSVQ/wikki-sci/content/publications/blooms-2-sigma-problem.md

 ---

-**Why this matters**

-Because Bloom’s finding directly supports your position:
+## Why this matters

-People learn fastest when they’re guided, adapted to, and supported.
+MY position is that people learn fastest when they’re guided, adapted to, and supported.
+Bloom’s finding directly supports my position.

 Dumping students into Python, statistics, or programming without individualized scaffolding guarantees slow progress and frustration.